 How It All Started

-Before the OUAC was developed, students applied directly to individual universities and replied to offers of admission as received.
-Inevitably, some universities had to cope with a surplus of registrations and others suffered from “no shows”; students had to cope with an uncoordinated, multi-application environment.
+Before the OUAC, students applied directly to individual universities and replied to offers of admission as they received them.
+Inevitably, some universities had to cope with a surplus of registrations, while others suffered from “no shows”.
+In addition, students had to cope with an uncoordinated, multi-application environment.

-With the significant growth in the demand for postsecondary studies in Ontario came the desire to improve the enrollment management and planning process.
+A significant growth in the demand for postsecondary studies in Ontario prompted the desire to improve the enrollment management and planning process.
 Thus, with the provincial government’s encouragement and support, the OUAC was born.

 The benefits of a consolidated service were quickly realized and resulted in centralized admission processing for many of Ontario’s professional programs (e.g., medical school, teacher education programs, law school, and rehabilitation sciences programs).